PrachetShah/Data-Analytics-Projects/Seaborn and Linear Regression/README.md

 # Linear Regression using its slope algorithm and visulisation with SeaBorn
-# Learning Points & Summary
+# Learning Points & Summary.
 Today was a pretty packed lesson where we introduced a lot of new concepts.
 In this lesson we looked at how to:

 * Use nested loops to remove unwanted characters from multiple columns